 - 56% have found something that solidified their decision to do business with the person.

-So, your businesses online presence is obviously very important.
-Despite this I often hear from potential clients that “They’ve had a website for years, but it’s never got me any business”.
-It’s a common complaint and it’s one that at Surrey Creative we have given a lot of thought to.
-Given that the internet is now everywhere and in everyone’s pocket.
-How can it be that your company website has never got you any business?
+With these interesting stats in mind, your businesses online presence is obviously very important.
+We often hear from potential clients that: ‘I’ve had a website for years, but it’s never got me any business.’
+It’s a common complaint and one that at Surrey Creative we have given a lot of thought to.
+Given that the internet is accessible across a range of devices including mobile, how can it be that your website has never generated enquiries?

 How does Google decide where to rank your website?